Some Americans Fear The Draft Is Coming Back As The U.S. Teeters On The Edge Of War With Iran

 — Selective Service (@SSS_gov) January 3, 2020

 At least one young man on Twitter blocked the United States Army’s Twitter account, stating that “They can’t draft you if they can’t see you.”
-That’s not how the draft works. the Times points out.
+However, that’s not how the draft works, as the Times points out.